pts/pts-tiny-7z-sfx/README.txt

 `tiny7zx.dynamic' as `tiny7zx' to your $PATH.

 Alternatively, you can run one of the ./c-*.sh scripts to compile from source.
-To create the tiny Linux i386 binary, run `./c-minidiet.sh'.
+To create the tiny Linux i386 executable, run `./c-minidiet.sh'.

 Compilation options to add/remove features: